-The aim of the New School Safe Zone program is to assemble a voluntary network of faculty, staff, and student allies and advocates to LGBT, LGBTQ, LGBTQI, and LGBTQIGNC people to increase safety and create a more supportive campus environment for the lesbian, gay, bisexual, transgender, queer/questioning, intersex, and gender nonconforming (LGBTQIGNC) community at The New School.
 The New School is dedicated to creating a welcoming environment for all members of the university community inclusive of race, ethnicity, national origin, culture, language, gender and gender expression, sexuality, religious and political beliefs, age, and ability.
 The university stands against all forms of discrimination and oppression, whether directed against individuals or groups.

 After introductory Safe Zone training, students, faculty, and staff can display a Safe Zone sign on their lockers, desks, backpacks, or office doors.
-This signifies support for LGBTQIGNC people and identifies those who display the sign as advocates and/or allies who can be safely approached for support or guidance.
+This signifies support for LGBTQIAGNC people and identifies those who display the sign as advocates and/or allies who can be safely approached for support or guidance.
 To be trained or receive more information about Safe Zone, email email@example.com or call 212.229.1671, option 4.

 The Safe Zone team publicizes the program, distributes materials, and provides introductory training to those who wish to become involved, and educates the larger community about the meaning of the signs and the importance of building safe and inclusive spaces for all students.

 Discrimination involves unfair treatment of others on the basis of their identity or category.
 Hate crimes are defined as violent acts against people, property, or organizations on the basis of identity, such as race, ethnicity, sexual orientation, gender, ability, age, class, national origin, or religious or political belief.